 3. Don’t be afraid of of a few scratches.

-4. Work is its own reward, but a fresh raspberry popped in the mouth is a nice perk.
+4. Work is its own reward, but a fresh raspberry popped in the mouth is a bonus.

-5. The dried up, near-black raspberries represent lost opportunities.
+5. The dried up raspberries represent lost opportunities.
 Don’t despair.
 Keep moving.
 Every life has *bushels* of lost opportunities.
 Pluck them off and feed them to the dog.

-7. Even when you are certain you’ve picked every ripe raspberry –even then– there’s still more goodness waiting to be found.
+7. Even when you are certain you’ve picked every ripe raspberry –even then– there’s always more jewels waiting to be found.